-At the Meeting, Unitholders will be asked to approve an ordinary resolution in favor of the election of the following seven nominees as Trustees of Boardwalk: Mandy Abramsohn, Andrea Goertz, Gary Goodman, Sam Kolias, Samantha Kolias-Gunn, Scott Morrison and Brian Robinson.
-See "Boardwalk Trustee Nominees" below for additional information about each of the nominees.
+At the Meeting, Unitholders will be asked to approve an ordinary resolution in favour of the election of the following eight nominees as Trustees of Boardwalk: Mandy Abramsohn, Andrea Goertz, Gary Goodman, James Ha, Sam Kolias, Samantha Kolias-Gunn, Scott Morrison and Brian Robinson.
+See "Boardwalk Trustee Nominees" in this

+Circular for additional information about each of the nominees.
 Each Trustee will hold office from the conclusion of the Meeting until the next annual meeting, or until their successors are elected or appointed.